4 Reasons Why Do Dogs Lick When You Blow in Their Face

 When this occurs, the majority of dogs will respond in their natural intuitive manner to being blown on by withdrawing their bodies or turning away in surprise.
 It’s also possible to catch a glimpse of them doing what looks like a brief lick of the air.
 This reflex motion is quite similar to how we blink in response to someone blowing in our eyes when we are scared.
 Licking is a common anxiety behavior in many dogs.

-Due to getting startled or a dog perceiving this gesture as a challenge or threat (as mentioned above), it can easily trigger a dog to have a negative and potentially problematic response.
+Getting startled or a dog perceiving this gesture as a challenge or threat (as mentioned above), can easily trigger a dog to have a negative and potentially problematic response.
 With that being said, you should certainly not be trying to provoke or scare your dog in any way.

 It makes perfect sense when you take into account the fact that a dog’s nose has 300 million olfactory receptors.
 It is because of this that they have such an incredible sense of smell, one that is almost ten thousand times more accurate than our own.